Kimplul/hid-tmff2/README.md

 Use the default evdev ways, i.e. https://www.kernel.org/doc/html/v5.1/input/ff.html

-+ Currently there is no support for this driver in oversteer(https://github.com/berarma/oversteer), but ffbwrap(https://github.com/berarma/ffbtools) should, at least in theory, work.
-Although I have to say that I haven't got it to work so far.
++ Currently there is no support for this driver in oversteer(https://github.com/berarma/oversteer).
+I opened a pull request to add support(to some degree) for this driver to ffbtools(https://github.com/berarma/ffbtools), but until it gets merged I have a repo here: https://github.com/Kimplul/ffbtools